In its 11th year, the 2022-2023 Danone North America Gut Microbiome, Yogurt and Probiotics Fellowship Grant is accepting

 *Candidates are encouraged to submit an application for their investigation or study of the gut microbiome, probiotics and yogurt as related to human health.
 The intent of the grant is not for disease treatment or clinical management; those addressing health and wellness will be prioritized.
 These can include the study of longevity, growth and development, and performance.

 Danone North America, is awarding two graduate students a grant of $25,000 each.
 The successful candidates should excel in science and have an interest in studying the gut microbiome, probiotics and yogurt in human health and wellness (the “Field”).
 Applicants are encouraged to submit a proposal for a study that explores measures of human health and wellness.
 The grant is not designed for the investigation of disease treatment or clinical management and should focus on health and wellness, long-term health and longevity, growth and development, or performance.
 Such topics may include the role that probiotics or yogurt play on brain function, growth and development, digestive health, weight management or heart health; and factors, such as foods or nutrients, that influence the gut microbiome.

 The award may be applied towards tuition or research-related projects or as otherwise allocated at Danone’s sole discretion.
-It will be payable directly to the student’s educational institution to support their continued education on related topics during 2022.
+It will be payable directly to the student’s educational institution to support their continued education on related topics during 2023-2024 academic year.

 Each candidate must meet the following requirements:

 Student applications will be judged by an external committee based on:

 For any questions regarding the Fellowship, please contact Christina Deecken @ firstname.lastname@example.org